ManyiLi12345/manyili12345.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now an associate researcher at the School of Software, Shandong University.
+I am now an associate professor at the School of Software, Shandong University.
 Before my current position, I was a postdoc working with <a href="https://www.cs.sfu.ca/~haoz/">Prof. Hao (Richard) Zhang</a> in <a href="https://gruvi.cs.sfu.ca/">GrUVi Lab</a> at Simon Fraser University, Canada.
 I was also a intern research scientist in <a href="https://ips-ai.com/">Intelligent Project Solutions Inc.</a> working on Layout digitalization and editing projects.
 I got my Ph.D degree on December 2018 from Shandong University, supervised by <a href="http://irc.cs.sdu.edu.cn/~chtu/">Prof. Changhe Tu</a>.
 During my Ph.D career, I have visited and collaborated closely with
                 <a href="https://www.cs.sfu.ca/~haoz/">Prof. Hao (Richard) Zhang</a> (supported by
                 <a href="https://www.chinesescholarshipcouncil.com/">China Scholarship Council (CSC)</a>),
                 <a href="http://www.math.tau.ac.il/~dcor/">Prof. Daniel Cohen-Or</a>,